Updated: Feb 18

 Everything bagels go with everything.
 These are a staple in our home and good enough to stop you from making any future runs to your neighborhood bagel shop.
-This recipe takes a bit of effort, but is well worth it when the scent of fresh bagels wafts through the house when they come out of the oven.
-Note: if you omit the everything topping this recipe makes the perfect plain bagels.
+This recipe takes a bit of effort but is well worth it when the scent of fresh bagels wafts through the house when they come out of the oven.

 New to sourdough baking?
 Start here.